MichaelM97/MicroBit-Radio/README.md

 ```
 . - You have just entered a Dot
 - - You have just entered a Dash
-! - You held the button for too long (or your MicroBit button/pin input is recieving noise)
+! - You held the button for too long (or your MicroBit is recieving noise)
 > - Your message has been sent
-? - You have entered an invalid morse sequence
+? - You have entered an invalid morse sequence/invalid data has been recieved
 ```

+##Brief description of the Pairing sequence
+In order to pair the two seperate MicroBits - so that they only accept sent data from each other - a simple pairing procedure has been implemented.
+First, the user must input the button sequence "ABB" into either MicroBit in order to initiate the pairing sequence.
+This MicroBit will then broadcast a predetermined key via the radio, the other MicroBit will recieve this key, where it will wait for a user input.
+If the user once again inputs the correct button sequence of "ABB", the MicroBit will then generate a random number sequence which totals to 50.
+This number sequence will be sent and recieved by the other MicroBit, where it will be checked (see if it totals to 50).
+If valid, the number sequence will then be used by both MicroBits as a key in every transmitted message, to ensure the data they are sending and recieving is coming from the correct source.

 ## Brief description of the Caeser cipher
 In order to simply encrypt the messages sent by the MicroBits, the protocol uses